-In order to register through the DRS office, a student must provide documentation to the DRS office, as well as fill out a registration form.
+In order to register through the DRS office, a student must provide documentation to the DRS office, as well as fill an online application at DRS Connect.

 The documentation must (1) verify the existence of a disability as defined under Section 504 and under the ADA; and (2) establish a clear connection between the accommodations being requested and the effects of the disability.
 For more information, see the documentation link.

 Unlike in high school, SCC does not provide the services for a psycho-educational evaluation.
 If a student requires a psycho-educational evaluation in order to provide proper documentation, the student must acquire the evaluation from a licensed professional.
-A student may speak to his/her personal doctor, or the DRS Office has contact information for doctors it has recommended to students in the past.
+A student may speak to his/her personal doctor, or the DRS Office has contact information for doctors.
 It is important to note that prices vary, and come as a cost to the student.
 For more information on the psycho-educational evaluation, please check out the learning disability section on the documentation link.

 The DRS Office functions under the laws of FERPA.
 The information provided may only be discussed with the student.
 However, if the student wishes to have the information released to someone else (i.e. a parent/spouse), the student must fill out a release of information form before the DRS Office will discuss any information with anyone other than the student.

-The documentation that a student provides to the DRS Office at SCC, will stay on file at SCC for up to 3 years after a student is no longer attending SCC.
 If you transfer to another school, the documentation does not automatically transfer with you.
-However, if you are transferring from SCC to a different school and would like the DRS Office to forward your documentation, you must stop in and sign a release of information form, and provide the information for where you would like the documentation to be sent.
+However, if you are transferring from SCC to a different school and would like the DRS Office to forward your documentation, you must sign a release of information form, and provide the information for where you would like the documentation to be sent.
 If you are transferring to SCC from a school where you are already receiving accommodations, you may contact the school and have them send their information to the DRS Office at SCC.
+The documentation that a student provides to the DRS Office at SCC, will stay on file at SCC for up to 3 years after a student is no longer attending SCC.

 The DRS Staff would be happy to meet with a student in order to discuss both services at the DRS Office, as well as at SCC in general.
 If you wish to schedule a meeting, please contact the DRS Office via phone in order to set up a meeting.
 If a student wishes to schedule a tour, they may schedule it by visiting this website: http://www.scottsdalecc.edu/admissions/visit-scc.